pretorh/lfs-notes/steps/0-setup.md

 ### other options

-Can also get a tarball with all packages for a version (systemd and init).
+Can also get a tarball with all packages for a version.

 ## create and setup `lfs` user

 Create the user (once) on the host system:

-as root:
+As root:

 ```
 groupadd lfs